Augmentations are Sheaves: Augmentations are sheaves

 \subsection{Augmentations are sheaves}

+Recall we assume that the right cusps are all equipped with base points.
+We showed in in Theorem \ref{thm:augisasheaf} that under this hypothesis, the presheaf $\Aug$ is in fact a sheaf.
+We did this by verifying the hypothesis of Lemma \ref{lem:strictify} by explicitly computing the restriction maps, and then applying Proposition~\ref{prop:linesummary}.
+(The necessity of doing this was explained in Remark \ref{rem:notsheaf}.)

-By computing the augmentation category locally, we have verified that, so long as the right cusps are all equipped with base points, the condition of Lemma \ref{lem:strictify} is satisfied, hence the augmentation category is in fact a sheaf.
-A morphism of sheaves can be given by giving morphisms on all sufficiently small open sets, compatibly with restriction; we thusly defined morphisms $\hh: \Aug \to MC$ and $\mathfrak{r}: MC \to \cC_1$, and showed each was an equivalence.
-Composing functors and taking global sections gives an equivalence $R\Gamma(\mathfrak{r} \hh) : \Aug \cong \cC_1$.
+A morphism of sheaves can be given by giving morphisms on all sufficiently small open sets, compatibly with restriction.
+The morphism may be checked to be an equivalence also on these sets.
+We thusly defined morphisms $\hh: \Aug \to MC$ and $\mathfrak{r}: MC \to \cC_1$, and showed each was an equivalence.
+In particular, we obtain an isomorphism of global sections $R\Gamma(\mathfrak{r} \hh) : \Aug(\Lambda) \cong \cC_1(\Lambda)$.
 This completes the proof of Theorem \ref{thm:main}.